 Carl Sandburg said, “There is an eagle inside me that wants to soar, and there is a hippopotamus inside me that wants to wallow in the mud.”

-We all get to choose–have to choose!–every day of our lives which it shall be.
+We all get to choose–we have to choose!–every day of our lives whether to soar or wallow.

 Chuck Colson once asked a prisoner on death row if he wanted a television in his cell.
 “No,” he said.
 “TV wastes too much time.”

-We get to choose–have to choose!–what to do with our time each day.
+We get to choose–we have to choose!–what to do with our time each day.

 Thomas Merton said, “There were only a few shepherds at the first Bethlehem.
 The ox and the ass understood more of the first Christmas than the high priests in Jerusalem.
 And it is the same today.”